thisismydesign/bundler-improvements/README.md

 # Bundler::Improvements

-Files under [lib/data](lib/data) contain extensions / modifications to files created by the `bundle gem` command.
+Files under [lib/data](lib/data) contain opinionated extensions / modifications to files created by the `bundle gem` command.
 Each file contains information on how to apply these changes.

 List of changes and explanations (not complete):
 - `README.MD`